Table of Contents

 Do amaretti contain gluten?

 In the classic recipe, they do not contain any gluten, so they are suitable for people following a gluten-free diet.
-These homemade delights are perfectly paired with a good cup of coffee.
+These homemade delights are perfectly paired with a good cup of coffee and the bonet, a delicious chocolate custard.

 How are amaretti stored?